 At some point or another, you’re going to have to get down with accounting reports.
 Not the most exciting task, we know, but pretty important.
 But what kind of accounting reports should you be creating as a small business owner?
 We asked our friends at Xero to walk you through the most common types.
-And remember, to make accounting easier in general, be sure to link your Square account to Xero in our App Marketplace.
-(This post is for educational purposes only.
-For accounting advice related to your business, consult a professional.)
+And remember, to make accounting easier in general, be sure to [link your Square account to Xero in our App Marketplace].

 Accounting reports are powerful documents that provide deep insight into your business’s performance.
 But unless you have a background in finance, it can be a struggle to make sense of them.
 Three of the most common are income statements, balance sheets, and cash flow statements.